The One Simple Word Your Profits Hang On: “Maintenance”

 In order to afford these necessary tools and training, your business needs to be profitable, right?

-The key to automotive service profitability lies in one thing – build a clientele that understand the value of holding on to their existing vehicles as a strategy to reduce depreciation losses.
+The key to automotive service profitability lies in one thing – build a clientele that understands the value of holding on to their existing vehicles as a strategy to reduce depreciation losses.
 When your customers continue to come back for routine maintenance – in-between repair work – you’re guaranteed a steady stream of business.

 Times have changed…and so have vehicles.